27escape/App-Basis-ConvertText2/README.md

 Note that only code-blocks described in this documentation have special handlers and can make use of extra features such as buffering.

+### Code-block short cuts

+Sometimes using a fenced code-block is overkill, especially if the command to be executed does not have any content.
+So there is a shortcut to this.
+Additionally this will allow you to use multiple commands on a single line, this may be important in some instances.

+Finally note that the shortcut must completely reside on a single line, it cannot span onto a separate next line, the parser will ignore it!

+We wrap the command and its arguments with double braces.

+**Example**

+    { {.tag argument1='fred' arg2=3}}

+To stop the parser from parsing the above example, there is a space character between the opening braces.
+Do not include this space when creating your markup or things will not work!

 ## Buffering data for later use